osl-incubator/scicookie/docs/guide.md

   features.
 It can generate books in a variety of output formats, including HTML, PDF and static web pages.
 It integrates well with version control systems such as Git.

+- [Quarto](https://quarto.org/): It is a versatile open-source platform designed for scientific and technical publishing.
+It offers the unique feature of embedding Python code directly into your documentation, enabling interactive and dynamic content creation.
+With Quarto, you can easily render your documents in multiple formats such as HTML, PDF, and websites, making it convenient for sharing and presenting your work.
+Additionally, Quarto provides customization options to personalize your content according to your preferences and needs.

 If you think we should add more options of documentation engines or themes, you can submit your suggestion as a issue at